elotl/retail-store/prometheus-grafana/README.md

 done
 ```

-Check that the pods are running on the workload cluster.
+We now check that the pods are running on the workload cluster.
 Please replace the workload cluster name `selvik-12232` with the name of your workload cluster:

 ```ssh
 % kubectl get pods -n monitoring  --context selvik-12232